TomatOrg/TomatOS/README.md

     any way to get a reference to it
 - Each assembly has one global instance, for GUI apps the window serveris going to simply notify you that you should open a new window/application instance.

+# Licenses
+- The Native Kernel is published under GPLv2
+- The Managed Kernel is published under LGPLv3
+- The Corelib is published under MIT
+- The .NET Runtime is published under MIT